 Finally, with its low tuition and ample scholarship availability, Indiana Law is one of the best values in graduate legal education, offering exceptional quality at affordable rates.
 And with the low cost of living in Bloomington, your budget will go further here than at many schools on the East or West Coast.

 Indiana Law is special.
-We have a deep and rich history of educating international students for more than 100 years, and we couldn’t be happier that you are considering an LLM, SJD, MCL, or PhD with us.
+We have a deep and rich history of educating international students for more than 100 years, and we are happy that you are considering an LLM, SJD, MCL, or PhD with us.
 We hope you can make it to beautiful Bloomington to visit us in person, or take a look at one of our videos for a virtual visit.

 Programs/Areas of Specialization